chnyda/taikungoclient/client/docs/CreateProjectCommand.md

 HasServerTemplates returns a boolean if a field has been set.

-### SetServerTemplatesNil

-`func (o *CreateProjectCommand) SetServerTemplatesNil(b bool)`

- SetServerTemplatesNil sets the value for ServerTemplates to be an explicit nil

-### UnsetServerTemplates
-`func (o *CreateProjectCommand) UnsetServerTemplates()`

-UnsetServerTemplates ensures that no value is present for ServerTemplates, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)